 ANSWER: Gestures, whether we consider them obscene or not, are one of the nonverbal ways humans communicate with the world around them.
 They include movements of the fingers, hands, arms, face or other parts of the body meant to transmit a message, opinion or emotion to another.
-They run the gamut from those generally considered harmless (such as waving a hand to signal hello) to those considered obscene (gestures meant to convey someone should 'procreate' themselves, etc.).
+They run the gamut from those considered harmless (such as waving a hand to signal hello) to those considered obscene (gestures meant to convey someone should 'procreate' themselves, etc.).

-God, just a few years before the Babylonians would destroy Jerusalem, revealed to Ezekiel the idolatrous practices of those who served in His temple.
-These religious leaders of the nation not only secretly worshipped the rising sun, they also "put the branch to their nose."
-Although Biblical commentaries vary regarding the exact meaning of this phrase, it was certainly a gesture of contempt and one which the Eternal thought was "obscene" and worthy of his wrath.
+The prophet Ezekiel was shown, by God, the idolatrous practices of those who served in His temple.
+These religious leaders not only secretly worshipped the rising sun, they also "put the branch to their nose."
+Although Biblical commentaries vary regarding the exact meaning of this phrase, it was certainly a gesture of contempt and one which the Eternal thought was "obscene" and worthy of his wrath (Ezekiel 8:16 - 17).

 Lifting up hands while worshipping and praying to God was commonly practiced in the Old Testament (1Kings 8:22, Psalms 28:2, 63:4, 68:31, 141:2, Isaiah 1:15, etc.).
 This practice continued in the New Testament.
-The apostle Paul stated he desired believers to beseech our Creator with raised hands that are free from anger and contention.
+The apostle Paul stated he desired believers to beseech our Creator with raised hands that are free from anger and contention (1Timothy 2:8).

 Of course, the meaning of a particular gesture can vary depending on a variety of factors.
 What is considered benign in one place can be viewed as obscene in another.
-For example, the "V" sign, if made with the back of the hand FACING another person (as opposed to the palm facing others in the picture above), will likely be considered designating the number two (or the letter "V") in places such as America.
-Other cultures however, such as those in Ireland and the United Kingdom, consider such a sign insulting (Wikipedia article "V Sign").
-Any gestures meant to insult or convey an attitude of rejection (hatred, contempt, etc.) toward another person, according to the Bible, are not acceptable in the life of a Christian (or anyone else).
+For example, the "V" sign, if made with the back of the hand facing another person, will likely be considered designating the number two (or the letter "V") in places such as America.
+Other people, however, such as those in the United Kingdom, consider such a sign insulting (Wikipedia article).
+Any gestures meant to insult or convey an attitude of rejection (hatred, contempt, etc.) toward another person, according to the Bible, are not acceptable in the life of a Christian.